The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks

+Given a weakly reversible first order reaction network partitioned into linkage classes.
+Consider (w.l.o.g.) any corresponding strongly connected subnetwork $\mathcal{N}_{\mathcal{L}}$.
+Assume that the initial mass $M$ is positive for $\mathcal{N}_{\mathcal{L}}$.
+Moreover, assume that at least one diffusion coefficient $d_i$ is positive for some $i = 1, 2, \ldots, N$.

-Then, the solution to \eqref{VectorSystem} converges exponentially fast to the unique positive equilibrium $X_{\infty} = (u_{1,\infty}, u_{2,\infty}, \ldots, u_{N,\infty})$: with computable rate $\lambda'>0$. \end{theorem} \begin{remark}[Same results of linear ODE reaction networks]\hfil\\ We remark that our approach can of course be adapted to equally apply to linear ODE reaction networks by eliminating the terms and calculations concerning spatial diffusion.
+Then, the solution to \eqref{VectorSystem} converges exponentially fast to the unique positive equilibrium $X_{\infty} = (u_{1,\infty}, u_{2,\infty}, \ldots, u_{N,\infty})$: with a computable rate $\lambda'>0$, {which depends explicitly on $A$, $\Omega$, $D$ and $M$}. \end{theorem} \begin{remark}[Same results of linear ODE reaction networks]\hfil\\ We remark that our approach can of course be adapted to equally apply to linear ODE reaction networks by eliminating the terms and calculations concerning spatial diffusion.
 Thus, all the results of this paper hold equally for such linear ODE systems. \end{remark}

 As the second main result of this manuscript, we shall derive an entropy approach and prove convergence to equilibrium for reaction networks as in Figure \ref{Reaction}, for which {\it the weak reversibility assumption does not hold}.
 For first order reaction networks, this implies that the system is not complex balanced, or in other words, that equilibria are not necessarily positive.